giangnguyen2412/advanced-XAI-for-DeepLearning/README.md

  - It bridged cognitive sciences vs. deep learning.
 A lot of human behavioral tasks were adopted to validate AI's perception.

  - This paper created human attention maps which can be used as the ground truth for feature attribution method research.

  - Very thoughtful and super extensive experiments (most ever seen for me).

+ I think that we may rebuild the **feature attribution research** community based on this work.

 ### Network conceptualization